Dumnonia: Name

-The kingdom is named after the Dumnonii, a British Celtic tribe living in the south-west at the time of the Roman invasion of Britain, according to Ptolemy's Geography.
+The kingdom is named after the Dumnonii, a British Celtic tribe living in the southwest at the time of the Roman invasion of Britain, according to Ptolemy's Geography.
 Variants of the name Dumnonia include Domnonia and Damnonia, the latter being used by Gildas in the 6th century as a pun on "damnation" to deprecate the area's contemporary ruler Constantine.
 The name etymologically originates from Proto-Celtic *dubno- '(adjective) deep; (noun) world'.

 Groups with similar names existed in Scotland (Damnonii) and Ireland (Fir Domnann).
 Later, the area became known to the English of neighbouring Wessex as the kingdom of West Wales, and its inhabitants were also known to them as Defnas (i.e. men of Dumnonia).
 In Welsh, and similarly in the Southwestern Brythonic languages, it was Dyfneint and this is the form which survives today in the name of the county of Devon (Modern Dyfnaint, Dewnans, Devnent).

 There is evidence, based on an entry in the Ravenna Cosmography, that there may have been a sub-tribe in the western part of the territory known as the Cornovii from whose name the first element of the present-day name of Cornwall is probably derived.

-Following a period of emigration from south-western Britain to north-western Gaul (Armorica) in the 5th and 6th centuries, a sister kingdom (Domnonée in modern French), was established on the north-facing Atlantic coast of the continent in the region that was to become known as Brittany.
+Following a period of emigration from southwestern Britain to northwestern Gaul (Armorica) in the 5th and 6th centuries, a sister kingdom (Domnonée in modern French), was established on the north-facing Atlantic coast of the continent in the region that was to become known as Brittany.
 Historian Barbara Yorke has speculated that the Dumnonii may have seen the end of the Roman empire as an opportunity to establish control in new areas.

-Before the arrival of the Romans, the Dumnonii seem to have inhabited the south-west peninsula of Britain as far east as the River Parrett in Somerset and the River Axe in Dorset, judging by the coin distributions of the Dobunni and Durotriges.
+Before the arrival of the Romans, the Dumnonii seem to have inhabited the southwest peninsula of Britain as far east as the River Parrett in Somerset and the River Axe in Dorset, judging by the coin distributions of the Dobunni and Durotriges.
 In the Roman period there was a provincial boundary between the area governed from Exeter and those governed from Dorchester and Ilchester.
-Julius Caesar's Commentarii de Bello Gallico, Book III notes the close trading and military relationship between the continental Veneti of Armorica and the south-western insular British.
+Julius Caesar's Commentarii de Bello Gallico, Book III notes the close trading and military relationship between the continental Veneti of Armorica and the southwestern insular British.

-In the post Roman period the kingdom of Dumnonia covered Cornwall, Devon and parts of west Somerset.
+In the post-Roman period the kingdom of Dumnonia covered Cornwall, Devon and parts of west Somerset.
 It had close cultural and religious links with Brittany, Wales and Ireland.

-In Ptolemy's Geography, originally written in ancient greek but only preserved in medieval greek manuscripts, he records 4 towns belonging to the Δουμνόνιοι (Doumnónioi):
+In Ptolemy's Geography, originally written in Ancient Greek but only preserved in Medieval Greek manuscripts, he records four towns belonging to the Δουμνόνιοι (Doumnónioi):